 Boating is a great way to pass the time, get outdoors and soak in what Canada’s lakes and waterways have to offer.
 However, given the current world-wide health pandemic many Canadian boaters are unsure of the coronavirus rules, restrictions, and regulations that are currently in place when it comes to getting out on the water in their province.

-Across the country, provincial, and national parks are closed or have restricted access, including many of the Country’s boating access areas, launches, docks, and marinas – but that doesn’t mean that you can’t enjoy some time with your family on the boat.
+Across the country, provincial, and national parks were closed or have restricted access, including many of the Country’s boating access areas, launches, docks, and marinas – Now that restrictions have lessened you can feel free to get out and enjoy some time with your family on the boat.
 We’ve broken down restrictions and boating opportunities across the country, to provide easy access to boating information in your province.

 First up – how to stay safe and healthy while boating this summer